5 Key Factors for Social Media Audience Segmentation

 You need insight into how these audiences express themselves: their lifestyles, their values, their beliefs, and their opinions.
 Your audience segmentation research should focus on how people think and feel as well as their behaviors.

-When you analyze and build audience segments, you can build them based upon their conversations, not just whether or not they, at one time or another, clicked the "like" or "follow" button.
+When you analyze and build audience segments, you can build them based on their conversations, not just whether or not they, at one time or another, clicked the "like" or "follow" button.

-Take a look at the differences here in the two example audience segments:
+Take a look at the differences in the two example audience segments:

 Ages 18-34, male, in the U.S. and who mention sneaker culture, sneaker collecting, #SneakerHead, shoe influencers, or that they plan to buy new shoes